 - Avoid close contact with people in your household, especially seniors and people with chronic conditions or compromised immune systems.

-Exemption for testing and emergency care
+Leaving isolation for emergency care

-- Follow all instructions provided by 811 or health-care providers.
+- follow all instructions provided by 811 or health-care providers

-- Follow instructions provided by 911 if you require emergency care.
+- follow instructions provided by 911 if you require emergency care

 Getting food and supplies